Dave-team/Knowledge-base/Management.md

 ## Feedback
 - Praise people often and recognize people's good work.
 Praise them publicly and in front of other senior people
 - Give little criticism.
 When you do give critisism, be honest and specific and work towards improvements
+- Create a culture where any feedback is welcome by and from everyone in the business

+## Evangelize
+You want to communicate what the team is going to work on:
+- explain the goals - why is this gonna be awesome?
+- explain who’s affected by the project
+- talk about the risks
+- talk about timelines

+This is important because:
+- It helps planning accross teams as projects overlap on depend on each other
+- Advertising a plan might cause someone to notice an important problem with it and tell us!
+- It helps setting a bar - when you seel amazing projects people realize the value you bring and it holds you to high standards

 ## Team values